ElMonstro/sms-mno-gateway/docs/usage.md

 ## Priority Routing (EM-155)

-When enabled, the priority routing system separates transactional and promotional messages for optimal delivery:
+When enabled, the priority routing system separates transactional and promotional messages for optimal delivery using **Credit-Based Weighted Round Robin (WRR)**.

 ### Overview